GDominici07/hse/README.md

 options:
-  -h, --help            show this help message and exit -l LOG, --log LOG     Path to the log file
-  -c CONFIG, --config CONFIG
+  -h, --help            show this help message and exit -l LOG, --log LOG     Path to the log file (if not specified it'll display the errors directly in the terminal) -c CONFIG, --config CONFIG
                         configuration file to use
-  -o OUTPUT, --output OUTPUT
-                        Path to the output file

   -c1 COMPRESS_LEVEL, --compress-level COMPRESS_LEVEL
                         level of compression
   -c4 {lz4,bz2,gzip,zlib}, --compress-algorithm {lz4,bz2,gzip,zlib}